Internet Control Message Protocol (ICMP)

 What is ICMP (Internet Control Message Protocol)?

-ICMP is a transport level protocol within TCP/IP which communicates information about network connectivity issues back to the source of the compromised transmission.
+ICMP is a network level protocol.
+ICMP messages communicate information about network connectivity issues back to the source of the compromised transmission.
 It sends control messages such as destination network unreachable, source route failed, and source quench.
 It uses a data packet structure with an 8-byte header and variable-size data section.

 How does ICMP work?